mlflow/mlflow/docs/source/models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For models that require additional parameters during inference, you can include an input_example
 containing params when saving or logging the model.
 To achieve this, the sample input should be
-provided as a Python ``tuple``.
+provided as a ``tuple``.
 The first element of the tuple is the input data example, and the
 second element is a ``dict`` of params.
 A comprehensive list of valid params is documented in
 :ref:`Model Inference Params <inference-params>` section.

 * Python ``tuple``: (input_data, params)

-The following example demonstrates how you can log a model with example containing params:
+The following example demonstrates how to log a model with an example containing params:

 .. code-block:: python